 I will start this series in what could be seen as a strange fashion.
 I want to explain what I am not as a gardener before I go into what I am as a gardener, as well as where I have come from and why what I am saying at Aussie Green Thumb can help you in your garden.

 At Aussie Green Thumb it is not really my aim to teach you to take your garden and turn it into ‘Australia’s Top Garden’ because I realise this is not the goal of the everyday person.
 In fact, in my experience, most people simply want a garden they do not feel ashamed of.
+The Aussie Green Thumb blog can help with simple to complex gardening tasks that will help you have a garden that you can be proud of, and that can also be useful to you in terms of edible plants.
+You can learn how to grow your garden based on your garden use, desire to garden and the time you have available to garden.

 It is because of this that I believe what I have to say is worth reading.
 It is because of this that I believe where I have come from has trained me to help in this circumstance.
 I have grown up in and around the garden.